galaxyproject/SARS-CoV-2/proteomics/PXD020394/README.md

 ![](./img/POS1.png)
 ![](./img/POS1_2.png)

-COVID-19 negative samples also detected two peptides from COVID-19 proteins - however Lorikeet analysis showed that the spectral evidence for these peptides did not support the peptide-spectral-match.
+COVID-19 negative samples also detected two peptides from COVID-19 proteins - however Lorikeet analysis showed that the spectral evidence for these peptides did not support the peptide-spectral-match as shown below.

 ![](./img/NEG1.png)